Deltares/hydromt_sfincs/docs/getting_started/installation.rst

   $ mamba env create -f https://raw.githubusercontent.com/Deltares/hydromt_sfincs/main/environment.yml

-Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT-Wflow:
+Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT-SFINCS:

 .. code-block:: console